Milner's Kindergarten: Post South Africa

 In July 1909, with most of their business done in South Africa, Lord Selborne and many members of the Kindergarten returned to England.
 With experience under their belt, with Lord Milner as their guide, and back in their home country, they renamed their group the Round Table.
 The Roundtablers attracted additions of William Palmer, 2nd Earl of Selborne (Undersecretary at the Colonial Office), Waldorf Astor, 2nd Viscount Astor and F. S. Oliver (businessman and writer of a book on Alexander Hamilton).
 Despite their affiliation with South Africa and colonialism, which was a polarizing matter in much of England, "the group scorned any connection with political parties".

 The dominant political factions of the day in England were the Unionist government and the Liberal Party.
 The unpopular war forced an early end to the conservative government of Arthur Balfour on December 4, 1905, and to the reign of conservative leadership (in place since 1895).
 With the generation of imperial leadership that Lord Milner identified with (Balfour, Chamberlain, Salisbury & Goschen) sidelined, he found himself on extended furlough.
 Meanwhile, the Round Table members drew closer together as a collegial group.
 Philip Kerr became good friends with Waldorf Astor, R.H.
 Brand intermarried with the Astor family, and other lifelong friendships developed.
 The group met at Oliver's country home, at Lord Salisbury's residence, at Lord Lothian's, and at Waldorf Astor's estate at Cliveden.
 They decided to get their message of the Empire out to the public and to authorities.

 Initially, Lionel Curtis came up with the idea of a journal called Magazine, specific to each of the Dominions.
 This idea was liked by Lord Milner.
 However, for logistical and practical reasons, Milner did not know where all the writers would come from, or who would pay for it.
-Ultimately, one magazine was published, called The Round Table, a Quarterly Review of the Politics of the British Empire, with most of the funding coming from South African mining magnate Abe Bailey, and the rest from the Rhodes Family Trust.Kendle, John, The Round Table Movement and Imperial Union, pg.
-276 The first issue was published in November 1910.
+Ultimately, one magazine was published, called The Round Table, a Quarterly Review of the Politics of the British Empire, with most of the funding coming from South African mining magnate Abe Bailey, and the rest from the Rhodes Family Trust.
+The first issue was published in November 1910.
 Although its name was changed in 1966, it is still published today as The Round Table: The Commonwealth Journal of International Affairs.